railsjazz/lazy_value/README.md

 ## Main Benefits

+1. Just 1 line of code
-1. No reliance on JavaScript dependencies, such as Turbo
+2. No reliance on JavaScript dependencies, such as Turbo
-2. Easy to implement with a "Plug & Play" approach
+3. Easy to implement with a "Plug & Play" approach
-3. Compatible with Turbo Frames
+4. Compatible with Turbo Frames

 ## Essential Information & Constraints